vispower/teamplatform-api/file.md

         }

-"key" should always include workspace's root folder name(which is identical to workspace title and should not start with `/`)
+"key" should always include workspace's root folder name(which is identical to workspace title and should not start with `/`) Note that all three steps require workspace identifier(`/workspaces/1`) where the file will reside.

-Note that Step 3 requires workspace identifier(`/workspaces/1`) where the file will reside.
 If the workspace isn't accessible by you, server will respond with `403 Forbidden`.
 If the specified workspace is found but sub folder doesn't exist, server will create missing sub-folders automatically and put the file inside the sub folder.
+If the key already exists, the version number will bump up by 1.

 Chunks can be any size but typical chunk is 1~5 MB.
 Server will be timed out if the chunk size is too big or connection is too slow.
 Using large chunks will mean fewer calls to and faster overall throughput.
 However, whenever a transfer is interrupted, you will have to resume at the beginning of the last chunk, so it is often safer to use smaller chunks.